minkostaev/ShortcutsGrid/README.md

 **In order too work - both files should be in the same folder and have the same names.** [(it can be seen in the examples)](examples)

+## Guide - how should the text file look like:

 ### Text file structure: list with objects - each object with 3 parameters:

 1. run command or file path (it can have argument after the command/path)